Question formation in English is different from the formation of other sentences in two main ways. First, the beginning word order is reversed.

-Instead of beginning with the subject, questions begin with a helping verb (or with a question word like ‘who’ or ‘what’ and then the helping verb), then the subject, then the main verb and the rest of the sentence.
+Instead of beginning with the subject, questions in English almost always begin with a helping verb.
+(Information questions begin with a question word like ‘who’ or ‘what’ and then the helping verb.)

-Second, (unlike affirmative sentences), questions almost always need a helping verb along with the main verb.
+Second, questions almost always need that helping verb along with the main verb.
+(This is also true for negative sentences but not affirmative ones.)

 The most common helping verb is 'do.'
 'Do' (or 'does' or 'did') doesn't change the meaning of a question but alerts the listener that a question is coming.

 The helping verb at the beginning of a question is important for communication.
 It tells us to listen for a question.
-So do question words like 'who' 'how.' or 'what.'
+So do question words like 'who,' 'how,' or 'when.'

-When we are asking for information we begin a question with a ‘Wh-‘ question word: who, what, when, where, why, or how (as well as whom, which, how many, how much, how long, etc.)
+1. When we are asking for information we begin a question with a ‘Wh-‘ question word.

-When we just need a yes or no answer, we omit the question word and begin directly with the helping verb.
+2. When we just need a yes or no answer, we omit the question word and begin directly with the helping verb, then the subject, then the main verb

-Information Questions (Who, What, Where, etc.) have five parts:
+Information Questions (What, Where, How, etc.) have five parts:

 What do you want for dinner?